DB2 selected interview questions given in sequence so that any new developer can start to refresh quickly.

 Q5.
 What are foreign keys?

 A5.
-These are attributes of one table that have matching values in a primary key in another table, allowing for relationships between tables.
+Attributes of one table that have matching values in a primary key in another table, allowing for relationships between tables.

 Q6.
 Describe the elements of the SELECT query syntax?